 Welcome.
 So glad you're here.
 Is this your first time?
 Joining the 'Gender Crosstalk' worldwide conversation is easy.
 By doing so, you'll be part of history.

 Here's how to participate.
 You can sign up (and sign back in anytime) by clicking the Facebook button directly to the left (please allow access to profile and email address).
 Or, and this is nearly as easy, click the 'Join' button on the left of the screen.
-(It's the third one down.)
-You'll fill out a form that will become your profile within the forum.
-The registration will take about two minutes to complete.
-Once you're accepted, share your ideas, thoughts and ruminations about being a man or woman and how we can better address gender issues still in play across the globe.
+You'll fill out a short form that will become your online profile.

 What it is all about.